BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 to say, She is my wife; lest, said he, the men of the place should kill me for Rebekah; because she was fair to look upon.

+26:8 And it came to  pass, when he had been there a long time, that Abimelech king of the Philistines looked out at a window, and saw, and, behold, Isaac was sporting with Rebekah his wife.

+26:9 And Abimelech called Isaac, and said, Behold, of a surety she is thy wife; and how saidst thou, She is my sister?
+And Isaac said unto him, Because I said, Lest I die for her.

 ## The Book of Psalms